 For paella by the sea try La Gavina.
 This place is great for coeliacs as the menu is specifically marked up to show coeliac safe choices and there are tonnes of gluten free options focused largely on seafood and paella.

-A fully gluten free pizza place, certified by the Catalan coeliac society.
+A fully gluten free pizza place, certified by the Catalan coeliac society, with two gluten free locations in Barcelona (note there is a third non gf one).
 Go here for an amazing selection of gluten free pizza, pasta and salads, without any cross-contamination worries.

 A chain of Catalan restaurants with a strong gluten free offering and a dedicated gluten free menu (ask a server).
 They offer gluten free bread and even gluten free beer.
 Think macaroni cheese for starter followed by charcoal-grilled meat and Catalan-style potatoes for main.
 They also do lots of charcoal-grilled vegetable brochettes for veggie coeliacs.